JashmeetPanda/DevOps-Two-Tier-form/README.md

 This project combines infrastructure as code, containerization, and continuous integration/delivery to deploy and test a 2-tier application on AWS efficiently.

-#### This repository contains all the files used in this project, along with screenshots and a PDF report.
+#### This repository contains all the files used in this project, along with screenshots and a report.